Skip to content

 How to Defer or Change Course: UCAS Flexibility After You Apply

+Quick read.
 You applied for one thing, but you're now thinking about something else.
-That's more common than UCAS's clean process implies.
-Here's what "deferring" actually means, how to change course without losing your offer, and when you have to just start over.
+That's more common than UCAS's clean process implies, and here's what "deferring" means, how to change course without losing your offer, and when you have to just start over.

 What deferred entry actually is